 During the third quarter, Alaska recorded a pretax charge of \$28.6 million related to a voluntary severance package offered to clerical, office and passenger service employees (COPS), and the ramp service and stores agents (RSSA), all represented by the International Association of Machinists (IAM).

 Our charge was based on the number of eligible individuals who had given preliminary acceptance of the severance offer.
-In November, the Company recorded a favorable adjustment of \$7.4 million pretax as a result of the decision by approximately 125 employees to withdraw their original election to participate in the program.
+As previously announced, the Company recorded a favorable adjustment in November of \$7.4 million pretax as a result of the decision by approximately 125 employees to withdraw their original election to participate in the program.